Nurse's Office Procedures

 Parent/Guardians of Incoming Juniors

 State law requires that each student enrolled in the public school system have documentation of a completed “health assessment” (a “physical”) PRIOR to entering their junior year of high school.
-If you have not set up an appointment with your student’s physician to address this, please do so.
 Any student who does not have a physical on record before the start of their junior year will not be allowed to return to school until the documentation is on record.

 Please have your child’s physician complete the Health Assessment Record (form HAR-3)which can be found on this website and return it to the nurses’ office.
 (Sports forms cannot be accepted for this purpose).